cjacker/opensource-toolchain-fpga/README.md

 **Verification**

-Usally, we also write corresponding test codes for verification:
+Usally, we also write corresponding testbench codes for verification:

 ```
 //and_gate_testbench.v